VanillaCreamer/Awesome-Personalized-LLMs/README.md

 # Awesome-Personalized-Generation
-This repository collects the latest research progress on personalized large language models (LLMs) and large multimodal models (LMMs), including preference alignment and user-customized generation.
+This repository collects the latest research progress on personalized large language models (LLMs), including preference alignment and user-customized generation.
 Comments and contributions are welcome.

 ## Preference Alignment